top of page

 1 - "We do 20 stops on the way the way to Milford Sound."

-The road to Milford Sound is 120km long from Te Anau and 288km from Queenstown, you can do a tour from either with from Te Anau being highly recommended.
+The road to Milford Sound is 120km long from Te Anau and 288km from Queenstown.
+You can do a tour from either Te Anau or Queenstown, with a Te Anau departure offering more time on the Milford Road due to its closer proximity to Milford Sound.

-The road has a lot of winding corners and travelling at the road speed limit of 100 the whole way is simply not possible.
-It takes time, about 2-hours from Te Anau and 4-hours from Queenstown, if you were to drive with no stops.
-However you want to do all the best stops, of which there about seven great and very popular stops, with then a few extras such as waterfalls that local guides from Te Anau might know about.
+The road has a lot of winding corners and travelling at the road speed limit of 100km the whole way is not possible.
+It takes about 2-hours from Te Anau and 4-hours from Queenstown if you were to drive with no stops.
+But you want to do all the best stops, of which there are about seven great and very popular stops, with then a few extras such as waterfalls that local guides might know about.

-It is possible, however it takes two hours to drive to Milford, followed by a two hour cruise and then two hours back to Te Anau.
-With passenger loading, unloading, some stops that have walks and then the remaining stops which you would spend 5-10mins at each, it becomes either a very, very long day, or a blitz of rushing from place to place.
+It is possible, but it takes two hours to drive to Milford, followed by a two hour cruise and then two hours back to Te Anau.
+With passenger loading, unloading, some stops that have walks and then the remaining stops, which you would spend 5-10 mins at each, it becomes either a very, very long day, or a blitz of rushing from place to place.
 Neither is that enjoyable.

 Recommendation: There are about seven great photo stops that aren't to be missed, and then about five others that we at Luxe Tours think are great too.
 Beyond that, it's too many and you will come to regret the start/stop nature of your tour.